 Taught by Amanda Kitaura

 Amanda Kitaura, the owner of Bloom, is a full-time farmer/florist.
-She grows on her “suburban flower farm,” using space at her own home and the homes of relatives’ to maximize her output.
+She grows on her “suburban flower farm,” using space at her own home and the homes of relatives to maximize her output.
 She also sources from other Northern California farmers.
-For this workshop, she’ll provide all of the California-grown flowers you’ll need, as well as guide you through the process of creating a beautiful centerpiece that will stand out on any fall table.
+For this workshop, she’ll provide all of the California-grown flowers you’ll need, as well as guide you through the process of creating a beautiful arrangement that will make any table pop.
 From tips to speed things along to potential pitfalls to watch for and some trade secrets to make your arrangement last a bit longer, she’ll share inside knowledge gained from experience and from other florists around the nation.
 Don't miss this chance for a fun fall activity!